 Later in the afternoon, we were after Mountain Reedbuck, of which I saw plenty on the ranch.
 We had several big thunderstorms to work around after locating a ram with several ewes.
-A stalk was made, but little cover was to be had in a large field; the group leaped to the hooves and ran off but stopped several hundred yards away.
+A stalk was made, but the little cover was to be had in a large field; the group leaped to the hooves and ran off but stopped several hundred yards away.

 Beautiful animal to take home!
 I was excited to see and get my Nyala.
 Very scenic area to be able to hunt.
 We visited this valley later for another client’s Kudu.